Vishvjeet-Rana/Spotify-Landing-Page-Static-/README.md

 # About project

-This project is purely based on my learning of wev dev.
+This project is purely based on my learning of web dev.
+Using HTML & CSS.

-# Technology used

-HTML & CSS

-# Developed by

-Vishvjeet Rana